ThangLeQuoc/vietnamese-provinces-database/README.md

 ## Overview

 The author(s) of this repository is not associated with the **General Statistics Office of Vietnam**, nor the Vietnamese government.
-The data of provinces, districts and wards are created base on the CSV file from the [General Statistics Office of Vietnam website](https://www.gso.gov.vn/phuong-phap-thong-ke/danh-muc/don-vi-hanh-chinh/).
+The data of provinces, districts and wards are created base on the CSV file from the [General Statistics Office of Vietnam website][source danhmuchanhchinh gov].
 This dataset also include additional information apart from the original provinces, districts and wards data from the original CSV file.
 Please see section [Additional change make by this repository](#additional-change-make-by-this-repository)

 ### Additional change make by this repository